 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-DO area on the mediterranean coast in the region Catalonia in the northeast of Spain, It is divided into ascending from the coast in three zones.
-The warmest zone is Bajo-Penedès (also Baix-Penedès) in the low-lying coastal country with up to 250 meters above sea level.
-The second zone Mitja-Penedès (also known as Medio-Penedès), up to 500 meters above sea level, lies to the west of Barcelona and is the most important for sparkling wines and excellent white wines.
+DO area on the Mediterranean coast in the region Catalonia in the northeast of Spain, It is divided into three zones ascending from the coast.
+The warmest zone is Bajo-Penedès (also Baix-Penedès) in the low-lying coastal area with up to 250 meters above sea level.
+The second zone Mitja-Penedès (also Medio-Penedès), up to 500 meters above sea level, is west of Barcelona and is the most important for sparkling wines and excellent white wines.
 The third zone Alta-Penedès (also Alt-Penedès) is the highest area with up to 850 meters above sea level.
-Before the 1876 occurring Phylloxera disaster In Penedès, more than 80% of red grape varieties were planted, of which mainly mass wines were produced.
-From the early 1960s, then began the rise, the area is considered the cradle of modern Spanish viticulture.
-Penedès is the home of Spanish sparkling wine Cava with about two-thirds of total Spanish production.
-However, the DO designation Penedès applies only to still wines.
+Before that occurring from 1876 Phylloxera disaster more than 80% red grape varieties were planted in Penedès, of which mainly mass wines were produced.
+The rise then began in the early 1960s and the area is considered the cradle of modern Spanish winegrowing.
+Penedès is the home of the Spanish sparkling wine Cava with around two thirds of total Spanish production.
+However, the DO designation Penedès only applies to still wines.
 The picture shows a vineyard with Ull de Llebre Tempranillo :